-By far the most anticipated series coming to Disney+ is The Mandalorian, the first live-action Star War series.
-At launch, they will also have High School Musical: The Musical: The Series, based on the Disney Channel film and the docu-series The World According to Jeff Goldblum — in addition to a few others.
+By far the most talked about series on Disney+ is The Mandalorian, the first live-action Star War series.
+The streaming series also has High School Musical: The Musical: The Series, based on the Disney Channel film and the docu-series The World According to Jeff Goldblum — in addition to a few others.

 While not available immediately, there will be heavy emphasis on Marvel shows for the services.
-In the next two years, they will be brining shows like The Falcon and the Winter Solider (2020), Loki (2021), WandaVision (2021), Moon Knight, Ms. Marvel, and She-Hulk.
+In the next two years, they will be bringing shows like The Falcon and the Winter Soldier (2020), WandaVision (2020), Loki (2021), Moon Knight, Ms. Marvel, and She-Hulk.

-The service will also be brining additional Star Wars shows like an Obi-Wan Kenobi series, a Cassian Andor series, and a new season of Clone Wars.
+The service will also be bringing additional Star Wars shows like an Obi-Wan Kenobi series, a Cassian Andor series, and a new season of Clone Wars.

-For the younger crowd, they are working on a revival of Lizzie McGuire, a show based on Love, Simon, and Monsters at Work based on the Pixar movie Monsters, Inc.
+For the younger crowd, they are working on a revival of Lizzie McGuire and Monsters at Work based on the Pixar movie Monsters, Inc.

 While Disney+ has a deep film library, one of the big draws to the service is that it has every episode of The Simpsons, with Malcolm and the Middle coming soon after launch.
 They also will have 90’s animated Marvel series like Spiderman and X-Men, as well as Star Wars animated series Clone Wars.